jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 </details>

 - Factors: This box contains all the independent variables included in the analysis.
-- Simple effect factor: In this box the independent variable can be placed to determine the effect of this variable.
+- Simple effect factor: In this box the independent variable can be selected to determine the effect of this variable.
-- Moderator factor 1: In this box the independent variable that will represent the different levels can be placed.
+- Moderator factor 1: In this box the independent variable that will represent the different levels can be selected.
-- Moderator factor 2: In this box an additional independent variable can be placed (optional, that will add other levels to distinguish the effects from.
+- Moderator factor 2: In this box an additional independent variable can be selected (optional, that will add other levels to distinguish the effects from.

 #### Nonparametrics:
 - Kruskal-Wallis test: The Kruskal-Wallis test is a non-parametric ANOVA and can be used to compare two or more groups.
 This test is a rank-based one-way ANOVA.
 The Kruskal-Wallis test can be performed when one of the following assumptions is not met: normality of the dependent variable, no outliers, homogeneity of the variance between the groups.
 To perform the test, move the independent variables from the left column to the right column.